TanushaRoy/docker/readme.md

 - Ubuntu 22.04.4 LTS Desktop (64-bit) or compatible Linux distribution.
 - At least 2 GB of RAM.
 - At least 2 CPU.
-- At least 2 GB space for Docker images and containers.

 #### Step 1.
 Check if the system is up-to-date using following command :
 ```bash
  sudo apt-get update